Yass Junction railway station

-Yass Junction railway station is a heritage-listed railway station on the Main South line in New South Wales, Australia.
+Yass Junction railway station is a heritage-listed railway station on the Main Southern line in New South Wales, Australia.
 It serves the town of Yass.
 The station is not in the town itself but is located approximately four kilometres away near the Hume Highway.
 The station was listed on the New South Wales State Heritage Register on 2 April 1999.

 History

-Yass Junction station is located outside of Yass due to the refusal of the Engineer-in-Chief of the New South Wales Railways, John Whitton to build the Main South line through the middle of Yass itself.
+Yass Junction station is located about four kilometres north of the centre of Yass, due to the refusal of the Engineer-in-Chief of the New South Wales Railways, John Whitton to build the Main South line through the middle of Yass itself.
 After a visit on 8 December 1871, to investigate possible routes for the extension of the line from Goulburn, Whitton remarked that "to bring the station to North Yass would increase the length of the line by about three quarters of a mile; that the cost would be considerably more than I had recommended, probably £30,000 or £40,000 for works alone; and that in an engineering point of view [a] divergence to North Yass could not be entertained.

-Despite continuous objections, none of Whitton's working plans or other Government surveys were able to find a suitable route for the railway to pass through Yass.
-Instead, the present route from Gunning to Bowning was chosen which passed four kilometres to the north, with the station opening on 3 July 1876 as Yass.
+Despite strenuous objections to the proposal to bypass Yass, none of Whitton's working plans or other Government surveys were able to find a suitable route for the railway to pass through the town.
+Instead, the present route from Gunning to Bowning was chosen, and Yass station was opened on 3 July 1876 as Yass.

 The Yass Tramway

-After a Government Bill was passed "to authorise the construction of tramways along certain streets and highways in the city and suburbs of Sydney and elsewhere", a tramway was built from to Yass Town to convey passengers.
-The trams departed from a small dock platform behind Platform 2 (the south bound platform).
-The line opened on 20 April 1892, with Yass station renamed Yass Junction on the same day.
+After the New South Wales parliament passed an act "to authorise the construction of tramways along certain streets and highways in the city and suburbs of Sydney and elsewhere", a tramway was built from Yass Junction to Yass Town to convey passengers.
+The line opened on 20 April 1892, and Yass station was renamed Yass Junction on the same day.
+Trams departed from a small dock platform behind Platform 2 (the south-bound platform).
 On 18 May 1914, the line from Coolalie was duplicated.

-It seems that around 1917, some consideration was given to extending the line from Yass to Canberra—as part of a grander plan of extending a railway to Jervis Bay—and this work went as far as determining a proposed route.
+Around 1917, consideration was given to extending the line from Yass to Canberra, as part of a grander plan to build a railway to a proposed port at Jervis Bay, and a Yass-Canberra route was determined.

 Services on the Yass Tramway were suspended on the line on 1 January 1957, started again on 1 December 1957, but again suspended on 18 May 1958.
 A private bus service continued to carry passengers between the two locations but it also ceased on 18 May 1967.
 The final services were three steam specials hauled by locomotives 1210 and 3112 on 29 October 1988, before the line was formally closed on 14 November 1988.
 In 1990, Yass Town station was leased to the Australian Railway Historical Society.